-- The basic idea of reduction is to solve a problem with the solution to another "similar" problem. - When Problem A can be reduced to Problem B, there are two consequences: - $ilde{}$ A solution to Problem B may be used to solve Problem A. - One should avoid the pitfall of reducing a problem to another that is too general or too hard.
+- The basic idea of reduction is to solve a problem with the solution to another "similar" problem. - When Problem A can be reduced to Problem B, there are two consequences: - A solution to Problem B may be used to solve Problem A. If A is known to be "hard", then B is also necessarily "hard". - One should avoid the pitfall of reducing a problem to another that is too general or too hard.